RaymondOnn/Dendron/notes/lang.py.basics.classes.type.enums.md

 - Enum is useful when you need immutable name-value pairs enclosed in an iterable object.
 - Useful when you want to pick values from a list of constants
+- Avoid Enums when
+  - Frequent value changes — If your values change dynamically (e.g., roles stored in a database), a standard table is better.
+  - Too many values — If you need hundreds of options, a dictionary or a class might be more manageable.
+  - No behavior needed — If all you need is a list of values, a simple dictionary or named tuple might do the job.

 ``` py
 # Without Enums